ekedonald/Shell-Scripting/README.md

 ![touch user-input](./images/6.%20touch%20user-input.png)

+### Step 3
-**Step 3**: Use the `vi user-input.sh` command to open the  file then copy and paste the block of code below:
+Use the `vi user-input.sh` command to open the file then copy and paste the block of code below:

 ```bash
 #!/bin/bash